 Course meets the requirements for 18 RACE hours of continuing education credit for veterinary technicians and veterinarians in jurisdictions which recognize AAVSB's RACE approval.
 However, participants should be aware that some boards have limitations on the number of hours accepted in certain categories and/or restrictions on certain methods of delivery.

-RACE Subject Category: Scientific; Delivery Method: Interactive Distance; Program Number 57-37393.
+RACE Subject Category: Medical; Delivery Method: Interactive Distance; Program Number 57-37393.

 VetMedTeam is approved as a New York State sponsor of continuing education for veterinarians and veterinary technicians.

 VetMedTeam is approved as a Florida state sponsor of continuing education for veterinarians.
 The Florida Medical Board does not recognize technicians and therefore only addresses veterinarian CE requirements.

 This course is designed to be as schedule friendly as possible as we understand it can be hard to fit interactive CE into an already busy life.
 Open enrollment allows students to enroll in this course at any time.
 Students can expect to be able to access their course with 48 hours of enrollment submission.